oipwg/oip-js/README.md

 ## Work in Progress
 This section is a work in progress, so more information will be added periotically.
 Information may be out of data, for latest information, please read the code :)

+## Browserify
+There is a browserified version of OIP-JS that can be compiled with `npm run browserify`.
+You can find a demo of how to use the Browserified version inside of the `/demo` folder in this repository.
+Please note that the compiled bundle provided in the repo may not be the most up to date version.
+When in doubt, be sure to compile it using the command above for the latest version.

 ### Modules
 Inside of OIP-JS there are currently 11 modules.
 Each of the four modules have specific tasks to try and seperate the logic out.
 They are seperated as follows: